-The Finance Department maintains an inventory of all property owned by the City that was purchased at a price from \$500 to \$4,999 per item.
-The Finance Department will capitalize any qualifying asset that has a cost of \$5,000 or more through the City's fixed asset system.
+The Finance Department maintains an inventory of all property owned by the City that was purchased at a price from \$1,000 to \$4,999 per item.
+The Finance Department will capitalize any qualifying asset that has a cost of \$5,000 or more through the City's capital asset system.
 If the original value is unknown, then an appraised value should be used.
+To ensure the capture of assets such as intangible assets, or inventory that on its own would not be capitalized but as part of a larger system would be i.e. computers, will be identified by the Finance Director for capitalization.
 Property is classified by building structure, machinery, equipment, land, etc., department, and location, as well as General Fund or Proprietary Fund.
 A number is assigned to it.

-Each year the Finance Department provides a fixed asset listing to department heads for asset verification.
+Each year the Finance Department provides a capital asset listing to department heads for asset verification.
 They are to determine any changes and verify all assets listed.
 Those listings are then delivered to the Finance Department to discuss any changes.